 Hannah Simon Goldman (she/her) began attending YWWf(a)C circles as a young teen, and no one’s been able to get rid of her since!
-In the interim, she has become a facilitator of youth programs, and even works with adults in the all-gender Let's Be Perfectly Queer circle with Janie Baer.
+In the interim, she has become a facilitator of youth programs, and co-facilitates the all-gender Let's Be Perfectly Queer circle for adults.
 Hannah has a degree in Women’s and Gender Studies and English (no surprises there!), and loves holding space for identity exploration of all sorts.